Mazamars312/Analogue-Amiga/README.md

 ## I have game X that does not work!!!

 * From the testing I have been doing, there are multiple configurations, bios and even ADF Images that you need to try.
-Hopefully, once I get both writing to floppy and the Harddrive access working, this will help with the current bugs.
+Hopefully, once I get both writing to floppy and the Harddrive access working, this will help with this.
 * The main goal of this project was getting an MPU Framework so external media can be accessed and giving developers some tools to help create more cores on the Pocket.
+So I do expect that there is more to learn about the amiga and get many of these bugs resolved.

 ## What will be the next update??

-* First Ill be updating some of the Neogeo core.
+* First Ill be updating some of the Neogeo core before doing the next lot of updates on this core.
 * Then I want a Virtual Keyboard to help non-dock users to be able to play this while on the go.
 * Writable Floppy access
 * HDF Hard drives - Will we get all 4 working would be a interesting acheavement.
 However they will only be 4GB max in size due to the APF framework